ArcanumAmoris/Encrypt-Decrypt/README.md

 3. You will be prompted to select encrypt or decrypt.
 Select 1 to encrypt and 2 to decrypt.

 4. After selecting encrypt/decrypt you will be prompted to select a file or directory which you would like to encrypt/decrypt.
 Enter the name of the file or directory and hit enter.
-(If the file is not at the same directory level as encrypt.py, simply copy-paste the full path)
+(If the file you'd like to encrypt is not at the same directory level as encrypt.py, simply copy-paste the full path)

 5. You should see "You have successfully encrypted/decrypted 'name of file'".